Wholesale Services Price Index (WSPI)

 Pricing methodologies and questionnaire design were researched and based on internationally accepted practice.
 The Wholesale Price Report (survey questionnaire) was developed and tested through consultation and collaboration with merchant wholesalers, industry experts and the Questionnaire Design and Research Centre at Statistics Canada.

-The questionnaire, last revised in 2014, is designed to collect information on, among other variables, the average monthly purchase price (amount paid for the acquisition of a given product) and the average monthly selling price (amount received for selling the same product), excluding taxes.
+The questionnaire, last revised in 2021, is designed to collect information on, among other variables, the average monthly purchase price (amount paid for the acquisition of a given product) and the average monthly selling price (amount received for selling the same product), excluding taxes.
+Respondents are asked to report (up to) six top-selling products from product categories pre-selected based on product wholesale revenue information collected by the Annual Wholesale Trade Survey (AWTS).

 This is a sample survey with a longitudinal design.

-The frame is part of Statistics Canada's Business Register classified to the wholesale sector (NAICS=41).
+The frame is part of Statistics Canada's Business Register classified to the wholesale sector (NAICS=41, excluding NAICS=419).

 Responding to this survey is mandatory.